Sequoyah High School (Tennessee)

 Sequoyah High School is a public high school in Madisonville, Tennessee.
 The school, a part of Monroe County Schools, was built in 1995 and combined Vonore High School and Madisonville High School.
 It is named after the Cherokee Indian Sequoyah.
 It serves grades 9-12 and is one of three high schools in Monroe County.

 The school is accredited by the Southern Association of Colleges and Schools.
 Sequoyah High School is recognized as a Bronze School by U.S. News & World Report.
 The mascot is the Chief and the school colors are red, white, and gold.

 Administration & faculty

-Ms. Debi Tipton is the current principal of Sequoyah High School.
-The assistant principals are Ms. Kristie Tallent and Mr. Terry Harris along with Mr. Randy Echols who serves as freshman academy principal.
+John Parham is the current principal of Sequoyah High School.

 Sequoyah High School has a teaching staff of 60 as well as support staff of about 20.